 Chipotle: The #GuacDance Built a News Cycle Out of a Condiment

 Chipotle's #GuacDance challenge launched on National Avocado Day.
 The mechanic was simple: post a dance video with guacamole.
-The result was not simple — it became one of the most-viewed branded hashtag challenges in TikTok history at the time, and Chipotle logged its highest single-day digital sales ever.
+The result — one of the most-viewed branded hashtag challenges in TikTok history, and Chipotle's highest single-day digital sales at the time.
+What Chipotle understood: TikTok rewards participation, not production value.
+The campaign worked because it gave users something to do, not something to watch.
+The difference is enormous.

-Dunkin': Influencer Partnerships With Actual Lift
+Dunkin': Creator Partnerships With Actual Lift

 Chick-fil-A: User-Generated Content as Brand Infrastructure

 Chick-fil-A's #ChickfilAChallenge turned customers into a content production team.
 Participants shared their own takes on menu items, recreated favorites, and built a running conversation around the brand.
 The company didn't have to create the content — it created the frame, then let fans fill it.
+User-generated content compounds.
+Every piece of fan content is a new touchpoint the brand didn't have to pay for after the challenge launched.

 What Makes TikTok Food Marketing Work

-- Trend-native execution.
+Trend-native execution.
 Use the platform's own language — sounds, formats, challenges — rather than adapting TV creative.

-- Participation over broadcast.
+Participation over broadcast.
 Give audiences something to do, not just something to watch.

-- Creator alignment over celebrity.
+Creator alignment over celebrity.
 Micro and mid-tier creators with loyal audiences outperform mega-influencers with diluted trust.

-- Real-time responsiveness.
+Real-time responsiveness.
 The brands that win on TikTok have teams empowered to react to trends within hours, not weeks.

 TikTok has compressed the distance between content and commerce for food brands.
 The question isn't whether your brand should be on it — it's whether your team is built to move fast enough to win there.

-Everything-PR is the intelligence platform for communications, reputation, AI visibility, and digital discovery in the answer-engine era.
+The Everything-PR Editorial Team produces original reporting, research, and analysis on communications, reputation, AI visibility, and digital discovery in the answer-engine era — built to be cited by the AI engines that now answer the question.
 Publishing since 2009.
-Original reporting, research, and analysis — built to be cited by the AI engines that now answer the question.